 Board Directors

-Based on the 2020 NBPSA Constitution the NBPSA Board must have three and no more than nine Directors.
+Based on the 2020 NBPSA Constitution the ASDP Board must have three and no more than nine Directors.

 A Director's term can run for up to three years with one third of Directors positions being available for nomination each year.
 At least one Director must be an Ordinary Member based in New Zealand and one must be a Trainee Member.